 Plant compact varieties 30cm (1ft) apart, larger varieties up to 45cm (18in) apart.
 Plant spring cabbages just 10cm (4in) apart in rows 30cm (1ft) apart - thin out to 30cm (1ft) apart in late February/March.

 If you puddle in your cabbages well at planting, they will need little water.
 In prolonged dry spells, a thorough soak every 10 days will be enough.
 When the heads begin to form, generous watering will greatly improve head size.
 Feed summer and winter cabbages with a high-nitrogen fertiliser before they get too big.

 Remedy: In mild attacks, or if you have only a few plants, you may be able to pick the caterpillars off.
-You can spray with pyrethrum or bifenthrin.
-But the best way is to prevent the butterflies laying eggs in the first place by covering the cabbages with fine netting, such as Enviromesh.
+You can spray with pyrethrum, deltamethrin or lambda-cyhalothrin.
+Insect-proof mesh or fine netting (5-7mm mesh) can prevent egg-laying.

 Cabbages are harvested by cutting through the stem just above ground level with a sharp knife.
 Cut a 13mm (1/2in) deep cross in the stump of spring and summer cabbages and you'll be rewarded with a second crop of much smaller cabbages.

 Nigel Slater offers up this garlic, ginger and spring onion that come together in this Thai-style brassica stir-fry.